Alejandrina finds the confidence and courage to pursue her goals with Cara Connects

 These benefits, the newfound sense of community, and confidence in her new skills have motivated her to continue working with our team to put her growth to good use in her next transitional job opportunity with Cara Connects.
 Alejandrina is grateful to herself for finding the courage to leave her comfort zone, and find the best that life has to offer.

-Please consider supporting more job seekers like Alejandrina this spring.
-Your donation will be matched dollar-for-dollar thanks to a generous $15,000 match from a member of our Cara community.
-Send in your gift to transform a life at www.caracollective.org/give.
+Please consider supporting more job seekers like Alejandrina.
+Send in your gift to transform a life at www.caracollective.org/donate.